hydecorp/drawer/doc/events.md

 However, it is fired *before* the drawer starts transitioning towards the next `opened` state.
 The next `opened` state is provided in the `detail` field of the event.

+**NOTE**: Currently, this event can occur even when there was no prior `slidestart` event.
+Specifically, it will occur if the users taps the screen during the animation.
+{:.message}

 jQuery event name
 : `slideend.hy.drawer`